schmartmann/datadog_writing_test/readme.md

 ### Step 3: Creating a Migration File

-Next, create a migration file that adds our table to the database.
+Next, we will create a migration file, to add our new table to our database.

-Run `$ rake db:create_migration NAME=<migration_name>` and rake will automatically generate a migration file in `db/migrate`.
+Run `$ rake db:create_migration NAME=<migration_name>`, and rake will automatically generate a migration file in `db/migrate`.

 In our example, that command looks like this:
 `rake db:create_migration NAME=add_dogs_table`